Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach: Data Driven Event-Triggered MTD

 \section{Data Driven Event-Triggered MTD}

-As shown in Fig. \ref{fig:framework}, the proposed DDET-MTD has three successive components.
-First, the LSTM-AE detector in Section \ref{para:lstm-ae} is trained on the normal dataset offline and then applied on the sensor measurement collected from SCADA in real-time operation.
-If an positive alarm is raised, an attack identification algorithm is applied in the second component using the same neural network model.
-In the last component, based on the identified attack, a robust MTD algorithm is triggered to verify the positive alarm from the LSTM-AE detector.
-Intuitively, the false alarms from the data-driven detector can be sufficiently rejected by the subsequent MTD.
-Meanwhile, the frequency of MTD usage is significantly reduced due to the event-triggering mechanism.
+As shown in Fig. \ref{fig:framework}, the proposed DDET-MTD has three successive components in one execution cycle.
+First, the LSTM-AE detector in Section \ref{para:lstm-ae} is trained on the normal dataset offline and then tests the sensor measurement collected from SCADA in real-time operation.
+If a positive alarm is raised at the SE time $t_1$, an attack identification algorithm is implemented to approximately extract the attack vector in the second component using the same neural network.
+The attack identification serves as the bridge between the data and physics by applying the extracted attack knowledge to the MTD design, in the meantime, reduces the execution cost of MTD and improves its hiddenness.
+In the last component, based on the identified attack, a robust MTD algorithm is triggered to verify the positive alarm from the LSTM-AE detector at the next SE time $t_2$.
+Intuitively, the false alarms from the data-driven detector can be sufficiently rejected by the subsequent MTD due to the controllable FPR of MTD.